Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Experimental Setup

-For each task we design 8 task-specific templates organized into 4 style categories: Natural ($\times$2), Symbolic ($\times$2), Question ($\times$2), and Formal ($\times$2).
-Critically, \emph{no two tasks share any template string}.
-Every template contains at least one task-specific keyword (\eg, ``antonym,'' ``capital,'' ``past tense''), and symbolic templates use unique function names (\texttt{antonym()}, \texttt{capital()}, etc.).
-This eliminates the shared-template confound identified in the preliminary study~\citep{nadaf2025cross}.
-Table~\ref{tab:template_examples} shows representative examples; full template specifications are in Appendix~\ref{app:templates}.
+For each task we design 8 task-specific templates across 4 style categories: Natural ($\times 2$), Symbolic ($\times 2$), Question ($\times 2$), and Formal ($\times 2$).
+Critically, no two tasks share any template string.
+Every template contains at least one task-specific keyword (``antonym,'' ``capital,'' ``past tense''), and symbolic templates use unique function names (\texttt{antonym()}, \texttt{capital()}).
+This eliminates the shared-template confound identified in the preliminary study.
+Examples by style: ``The opposite of \{X\} is'' (Natural), ``antonym(\{X\}) ='' (Symbolic), ``What is the antonym of \{X\}?''
+(Question), ``Antonym relation: \{X\} maps to'' (Formal).
+All 96 templates are listed in Appendix~\ref{app:templates}.
+Eight templates yield $8 \times 7 = 56$ directed cross-template pairs per task, $12 \times 56 = 672$ pairs per model, and $4{,}032$ total.
+We evaluate 6 models from 3 families, size-matched at 7--9B parameters: Llama-3.1-8B (32 layers, $d_{\text{model}}{=}4096$), Gemma-2-9B (42 layers, $d_{\text{model}}{=}3584$), and Mistral-7B-v0.3 (32 layers, $d_{\text{model}}{=}4096$), each in Base and Instruct variants.